-All students are required to complete a mandatory term of paid internship in a work environment related to their field of study.
-The placement is a minimum of 500 hours occurring between the end of the first year and the beginning of second year.
-The internship placement officer and program instructors work to ensure students are prepared for potential summer employment; however it is the ultimate responsibility of the student to obtain their placement.
+As part of the program, you will complete a mandatory term of paid internship in a work environment related to your field of study.
+The placement is a minimum of 500 hours over the summer between your first and second year.
+The internship placement officer and program instructors work to ensure you are ready for this employment.

 Educational Study Tour

 Get your passport ready!
 In your second year, you will participate in an educational study tour, typically in an international destination.

 Semester Abroad Opportunities

 Holland College has partnerships in Austria and Switzerland that may allow you to complete one semester abroad during your second year of study.
 You must meet specific conditions in order to participate in this opportunity.